 Yahosh Bonner, Athletic Director

 Yahosh comes to American Heritage having served as the Director of Basketball Operations for Southern Utah University, Assistant Coach at Western Nebraska Community College, and most recently as the Head Varsity Basketball Coach at American Leadership Academy, where he also taught a “Values in Leadership” course and served as the “Voice of the Eagles” announcer for several sports.
-Yahosh served an LDS mission in Tampa, Florida, and is a second-generation member of the LDS faith (his parents joined the Church in Connecticut).
+Yahosh served an Latter-day Saint mission in Tampa, Florida, and is a second-generation member of the Latter-Day Saint faith (his parents joined the Church in Connecticut).
 He earned bachelor’s and master’s degrees in Communications from the University of Northern Colorado and Southern Utah University, respectively.
 He played basketball at the University of Northern Colorado, where he was named the Big Sky Conference Defensive Player of the Year, and where he also competed in track (long jump) and football.
 In addition to athletics administration and teaching, Yahosh also loves singing and acting.
 View a music video of the Bonner family’s original composition “I Am Here” and a duet “One Call Away.”
 Yahosh and his wife, Vanessa, are the parents of two sons and one daughter: Malachi, Samaiah, and Nehemiah.

 Lisa Brodie, Symphonic Strings Orchestra Conductor